FairCMS: Cloud Media Sharing with Fair Copyright Protection

-We then move on to discuss possible solutions to \textit{Problems 2 and 3}.
-A watermarking technique being able to safeguard the users' right while maintaining the owner's copyright is called asymmetric fingerprinting (AFP) \cite{pfitzmann1996asymmetric, bianchi2014ttp, memon2001buyer, lei2004efficient, rial2010provably, bianchi2013secure}.
-AFP mainly relies on cryptographic tools including public key cryptosystem and homomorphic {encryption}, in which the embedded operation is performed in the ciphertext domain so that only the user has assess to his own fingerprint. {Since} the owner cannot obtain {the} users' personal fingerprints, he has no ability to frame honest users.
-Nevertheless, if the owner later finds a suspicious media copy, the {malicious} user can still be identified and proved guilty in front of a judge.
+We then move on to discuss possible solutions to \textit{Problems 2 and 3}. {A watermarking technique being able to safeguard the user's rights while maintaining the owner's copyright is called Asymmetric Fingerprinting (AFP) \cite{pfitzmann1996asymmetric, bianchi2014ttp, memon2001buyer, lei2004efficient, rial2010provably, bianchi2013secure}.} AFP mainly relies on cryptographic tools including public key cryptosystem and homomorphic encryption, in which the embedding operation is performed in the ciphertext domain so that only the user has assess to his/her own fingerprint.
+Since the owner cannot acquire the user's personal fingerprint, he/she has no ability to frame honest users.
+Nevertheless, if the owner later finds a suspicious media copy, the malicious user can still be identified and proved guilty in front of a judge.

-As discussed above, AFP seems perfectly suitable for solving \textit{Problems 2 and 3}. {However, this is no longer the case when} the media are remotely hosted by the cloud, because existing AFP schemes were designed without {taking the} cloud's involvement {for} media sharing {into consideration.} {Therefore, it remains to be further explored how to develop a novel AFP solution compatible with the system model of cloud media sharing.
-This is a challenging task, {not even to mention that} we also have to simultaneously protect the privacy of data in the cloud, i.e., {solving} \textit{Problem 1}.
+As discussed above, AFP seems to solve \textit{Problems 2 and 3} perfectly. {However, this is no longer the case when media contents are remotely hosted by the cloud since existing AFP schemes were designed without taking the cloud's involvement into consideration.
+Thus it remains to be further explored how to develop a novel AFP solution compatible with the system model of cloud media sharing.} This is a challenging task, not even to mention that we also have to simultaneously protect the privacy of the data in the cloud, i.e., solving \textit{Problem 1}.